RitchieLab/BMI_PGS_eLife/README.md

 *_data.txt #data for each figure <br />
 *.py #code for machine learning models <br />

-Data files with individual-level data not uploaded due to privacy
+Data files with individual-level data not uploaded due to privacy restrictions